Invenietis/CK-Core/CK.Core/SimpleSerialization/README.md

 {
     /// <summary>
     /// Serializes this object into the writer.
-    /// There should be a version written first (typically a byte): the deserialization
+    /// There should be a version written first (<see cref="ICKBinaryWriter.WriteSmallInt32"/>): the
-    /// constructor must read this version first.
+    /// deserialization constructor must read this version first.
     /// </summary>
     /// <param name="w">The writer to use.</param>
     void Write( ICKBinaryWriter w );